- Video: Immunizing Your Child – HiB (Haemophilus Influenzae Type B) Vaccine

 The child may become irritable and drowsy.
 Allergic reaction can be mild or serious enough to need an emergency intervention.
 Such severe reactions are as rare as 1 in million doses.
 Older children or adults may feel dizzy or have headache, vomiting and diarrhoea.

 What Precautions Should You Take?

-Avoid getting the shot when the child not feeling well.
+Avoid getting the shot when the child is not feeling well.
 Maintain your child’s immunisation record and update it each time.
 Inform the school or the childcare about the immunisation and ask them to report if any red flag signs are seen.
-Look for the red flag signs and immediately consult your doctor.
+Look for the red flag signs, and immediately consult your doctor.

-When Should You Call Healthcare Provider?
+When Should You Call a Healthcare Provider?

 Any of the following, particularly within first 3-4 days, warrants an immediate visit to your health care provider:

 - swelling of the face or mouth